Flexport

 Source: Sacra

 In October 2022, Flexport announced a $200M credit line for Flexport Capital.
-As of that time, over 500 companies in over 20 countries have cumulatively drawn on over $1 billion in financing from Flexport Capital, with year-on-year growth of almost 150%.
+Since its inception in 2017 up to 2022, over 500 companies in over 20 countries have cumulatively drawn on over $1 billion in financing from Flexport Capital, with year-on-year growth of almost 150%.

 Valuation